AlgoMaster Logo

 Design Live Sports AppFans expect scores and play-by-play updates as they happen

-The four main approaches to real-time updates form a spectrum:
+The four common approaches form a spectrum:

 Approach 1: Short Polling

 Short polling is the simplest approach, and often the first thing that comes to mind.
-The client asks "anything new?" at regular intervals, and the server responds immediately with whatever it has.
+The client asks "anything new?" at regular intervals, and the server responds with whatever it has.

 How It Works

 The client sets a timer, say every 5 seconds, and sends an HTTP request when it fires.
-The server checks for new data and responds immediately, either with updates or an empty response.
+The server checks for new data and responds with updates or an empty response.
 The client processes any data, waits for the next interval, and repeats.

 The Fundamental Trade-off